Learning

 To know that we know what we know, and to know that we do not know what we do not know, that is true knowledge.

 You open an “introduction to X” textbook and dive in, it’s typically structured somewhat linearly.
 Early concepts build on future concepts, you take some isolated pocket, explore it somewhat and move on.
 Eventually after a textbook(or the equivalent), you think “huh I kind of get it”.
-In order to program there are very few concepts you need to actually build software – they’re all abstractions over voltage or the lack thereof.
+In order to program there are very few concepts you need to actually build software – they’re just a fancy model built over voltage or the lack thereof.

 Yet, this is an illusion sometimes illustrated as the map-territory relation.
 It’s an often not fully appreciated concept that a human at any point in time has an incomplete model of the world – and by necessary extension our work.

-How then can we define competency? – Honestly? it’s just consensus.
+How then can we define competency? – Socially, it’s just consensus.

 Humans are weird.
 We’re fundamentally social creatures.
 There are many interesting theories about how this got started.
 We needed to communicate with each other, a basis on which to share perception.